Skip to main content

 • Nearly 1,000 designated historic resources, from individual properties to historic districts.

-• Over 230 Fort Collins Landmarks and 4 Landmark Districts that have been officially recognized and protected by City Council.
+• More than 300 Fort Collins Landmarks and 4 Landmark Districts that have been officially recognized and protected by City Council.

-• Over 800 properties in the National Register of Historic Places or Colorado State Register subject to advisory review.
+• More than 800 properties in the National Register of Historic Places or Colorado State Register and subject to advisory review.

-• The City has completed over 70 historic preservation grant projects, translating into over $21M in direct and indirect revenue.
+• The City has completed more than 70 historic preservation grant projects, translating into over $21M in direct and indirect revenue.

 Trying to look up an historic building or place?
 Check out our online database